cosmos/ibc/spec/app/ics-100-atomic-swap/README.md

 1. User creates an order on the maker chain with specified parameters (see type `MakeSwap`).
 Tokens are sent to the escrow address owned by the module.
 The order is saved on the maker chain
 2. An `AtomicSwapPacketData` is relayed to the taker chain where `onRecvPacket` the order is also saved on the taker chain.
 3. A packet is subsequently relayed back for acknowledgement.
 A packet timeout or a failure during `onAcknowledgePacket` will result in a refund of the escrowed tokens.
-4. An order should not be taken once the current time is later than expired timestamp, and all expired orders should refund its escrow tokens at `block begin` function(todo: figout the name).
+4. An order should not be taken once the current time is later than expired timestamp, and all expired orders should refund its escrow tokens at `BeginBlock` function.

 #### Taking a swap